EnlighterJS/EnlighterJS/README.md

 --------

 * Written in MooTools.
 Requires version 1.4+
-* Includes build-in support for CSS, HTML, Javascript, XML, Java, Markdown, PHP, Python, Ruby, Shellscript and SQL
+* Includes build-in support for CSS, HTML, Javascript, XML, Java, Markdown, PHP, Python, Ruby, Shellscript, C++, C and SQL
 * Easy to use with familiar MooTools syntax.
 * Supports code-groups (displays multiple code-blocks within a tab-pane)
 * Outputs in various formats like ordered lists or inline.
 Choose the method that works best for you.